Stephen Ridings: New York Yankees

 On January 18, 2021, Ridings signed a minor league contract with the New York Yankees.
 Ridings began the year with the Double-A Somerset Patriots, posting a 0.47 ERA in 14 appearances with the team before being promoted to Triple-A. On July 21, while pitching for the Scranton/Wilkes-Barre RailRiders, he combined with Luis Gil and Reggie McClain to throw a no-hitter.

 Ridings made his major league debut on August 3, 2021, in which he struck out three batters and allowed one hit.
 Luis Gil started the game and Brody Koerner also pitched.
 It was only the second time that three pitchers debuted in the same game for the Yankees, previously occurring on September 26, 1950.
 Ridings pitched to a 1.80 ERA in five appearances with the big league club before being returned to Triple-A Scranton on August 17.
 The Yankees added Ridings to their 40-man roster after the 2021 season on November 19, 2021.

 Ridings began the 2022 season with a right shoulder impingement.
 He began throwing bullpen sessions in August, but never appeared in a game having spent the entire season on the injured list.

 New York Mets

 On November 15, 2022, the New York Mets claimed Ridings from the Yankees off of waivers.
+On May 1, 2023, Ridings was placed on the 60-day injured list with a right lat strain that he had suffered in Spring Training.
+On June 15, he was activated from the injured list and optioned to the Triple–A Syracuse Mets.
+After posting a 6.75 ERA in 10 minor league games, on July 19, Ridings was removed from the 40-man roster and sent outright to Syracuse.
+He was released by the Mets organization on July 30.

+High Point Rockers

+On July 7, 2024, Ridings signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+In 9 games (7 starts) for the Rockers, he posted a 1–0 record and 3.06 ERA with 41 strikeouts across 32 1/3 innings pitched.
+He became a free agent following the season.

+Los Angeles Dodgers

+On January 25, 2025, Ridings signed a minor league contract with the Los Angeles Dodgers.
+He appeared in one game for the AAA Oklahoma City Comets, allowing five runs on three hits and three walks, without recording an out.
+On May 6, he was placed on the voluntarily retired list.